Jobs Opportunities for Americans in Ireland

 Understanding which permit category applies to your profession, salary range, and experience level is essential.
 Applying under the wrong category can result in delays or refusals, so advance planning is strongly recommended.

-Working Holiday Visa, Travel and Work in Ireland
+Working Holiday Visa: Travel and Work in Ireland

 U.S. citizens may apply for a Working Holiday Authorisation through the Irish Embassy or designated Irish consulates in the United States.
 This option allows eligible applicants to live and work in Ireland on a temporary basis while experiencing the country.